pushpk/blog/_posts/2020-05-04-Sharing-Data-Between-Angular-Components.md

        <span>Message  From Child : {{this.child.childMessage}} </span>
 ```

-with all this changes, it will work same way as it was before:
+with all this changes, it will work same way as it was before,

+Click here to Go on Part 2

 Thank you!